thalescm/my-brunch-with-sass-and-jade/README.md

 ## Differences from Brunch with Chaplin
 [Brunch with Chaplin](https://github.com/paulmillr/brunch-with-chaplin) is a default application skeleton for Brunch.
-* Sass now used in place of Stylus.
+* Sass is used in place of Stylus.

 ## Features
 * HTML5Boilerplate 4.0.0 html & css are included.